provenance-io/provwasm/contracts/security/README.md

 # Security Contract
 The purpose of this contract is to provide the Provenance Blockchain with the ability to associate assets with a security type.
-It provides the ability to map an address to a supported security type and enable efficient lookups.
+It provides the ability to map an address to a supported security type and enable efficient lookups by address or security types.

 ## Concepts
 In the security contract, there are a few concepts that should be understood to correctly use the contract.